Historic Preservation Ordinance

 Historic Preservation Ordinance - FAQs

-• A Historical Preservation Ordinance is a law enacted by a local government to protect buildings, sites, and districts of historical, architectural, or cultural significance.
+• A Historic Preservation Ordinance is a law enacted by a local government to protect buildings, sites, and districts of historical, architectural, or cultural significance.
 The ordinance typically outlines guidelines for preservation, renovation, and demolition of structures, ensuring that important historical features are maintained for future generations.

 • While the restrictions under an HPO may limit some property owner decisions, being in a historic district or owning a historic property can enhance property values.
 The unique character of historic areas often makes them attractive to buyers and tourists, and in many cases, historic properties are eligible for tax incentives and grants that can help offset renovation costs.